-- A bachelor's degree from a regionally-accredited college or university.
-(Applicants must submit official transcripts from all institutions attended.) - A cumulative GPA of 2.5 on all undergraduate work or a cumulative on the last 60 hours of undergraduate work. - Demonstration of ability to perform graduate level work as exhibited by one of the following: - Submission of a score on the Miller Analogies Test (MAT).
-The minimum acceptable MAT score is 35.
-Applicants submitting the MAT are also required to have an undergraduate grade point average (UGPA) of at least 2.5 (on a 4.0 scale) in the last sixty hours of undergraduate study. - Submission of a score on the Graduate Management Admission Test (GMAT) taken within the last five years.
-The minimum acceptable GMAT score is 350. - Submission of a score on the Graduate Record Exam (GRE).
-The minimum quantitative composite score is 750. - A professional resume which demonstrates work experience. - Two letters of recommendation, with at least one recommendation from a current or former employer. - Proficiency in the English language, as demonstrated by at least two years of successful academic work at the college or university level in the United States or by a score of 550 or higher on the Test of English as a Foreign Language (TOEFL) administered by ETS. - CSM or CPM certification is accepted in lieu of testing requirements above for regular admission.
+- A bachelor's degree from a regionally-accredited college or university and an official transcript from the institution granting your baccalaureate degree and official transcripts of all graduate level work, if any. - Proficiency in the English language, as demonstrated by at least two years of successful academic work at the college or university level in the United States or by a score of 550 or higher on the Test of English as a Foreign Language (TOEFL) administered by ETS. - A professional resume which demonstrates significant work experience.
+Full-time military service will be considered in lieu of other work experience. - Two letters of recommendation, with at least one recommendation from a current or former employer. - A cumulative GPA of 2.5 on all undergraduate work or a cumulative on the last 60 hours of undergraduate work.
+Those with 9 credit hours of master level courses in a comparable discipline, a 3.0 GPA or higher in each course, from a regionally accredited institution can be considered in lieu of undergraduate GPA. - Demonstration of ability to perform graduate level work as exhibited by one of the following: - Submission of a score on the Miller Analogies Test (MAT) of 350 or higher and an undergraduate grade point average (UGPA) of at least 2.5 (on a 4.0 scale) in the last sixty hours of undergraduate study. - Submission of a score of 350 or higher on the Graduate Management Admission Test (GMAT) taken within the last five years. - Submission of a score of 750 or higher on the Graduate Record Exam (GRE). - CSM or CPM certification is accepted in lieu of testing requirements above for regular admission.